Before you search our Photographic Collections, please consult the ASCSA policy concerning Image Permissions (the page is bilingual)

 This collection includes 3,655 items documenting the field activities of the American School from its establishment in 1881 until WW II, with rare and valuable images recording the restoration work of architect Nikolaos Balanos at the Erechtheum on the Acropolis in the early 20th century, the identification of the Choregic Monument of Nikias on the South Slope of the Acropolis, the discovery of the Sanctuary of Eros and Aphrodite on the North Slope of the Acropolis in the 1930s, the excavations at the site of Dionysus in northern Attica, the restoration of the Lion of Amphipolis, as well as general views of Athens.

 The Doreen Canaday Spitzer Collection contains about 1,100 images taken by Doreen Canaday (later Spitzer), while a student of the ASCSA in 1936-1938, of Greece and Turkey primarily.
-The collection was digitized thanks to a grant from the European Union (ESPA).
+The collection was digitized under ESPA Call 31 and is available through SearchCulture.gr.
+See also the Doreen Canaday Spitzer Papers.

 For more information, please contact the Archives: